airbytehq/airbyte/docs/operating-airbyte/security.md

     }
   }
   ```
+- By default, Airbyte generates a secure password during a deploy (either via Helm or `abctl`).
+To change the default
-- Change the default password by following the instructions [here](../deploying-airbyte/integrations/authentication)
+password by following the instructions [here](../deploying-airbyte/integrations/authentication)

 - If you deployed Airbyte on a cloud provider:
   - GCP: use the [Identity-Aware proxy](https://cloud.google.com/iap) service